 Success in warfare has come to depend more and more upon elaborate technical planning.
 Antony Brett-James describes this modern trend through the invention of new weapons and the provision and proper use of transport.

 The Confederation of Canada was not achieved without protest and bloodshed.
 In the Red River rising of 1869 and the Saskatchewan rebellion of 1885, writes George Woodcock, Louis Riel led the French-Indian hunters of the North-West against the advance of Canadian federal authority.

 An able and victorious commander in North America during the Seven Years War, Amherst three times refused to return to the scene of his triumphs.
 Rex Whitworth seeks the explanation of the Field Marshal's conduct.

-In square-rigged, wooden-hulled ships, without engines or modern steel plate, an early nineteenth-century navigator set out to solve the problem of the North-West Passage.
-Captain Parry failed to reach the Pacific; W. Gillies Ross describes how his courageous attempt remain “one of the best-planned and most skilfully executed northern explorations” of the age in which he lived.
+In square-rigged, wooden-hulled ships, without engines or modern steel plate, an early 19th-century navigator set out to solve the problem of the Northwest Passage.
+Captain Parry failed to reach the Pacific; but his courageous attempt remains 'one of the best-planned and most skilfully executed northern explorations' of the age in which he lived.

 To encourage Britain’s Indian allies on the frontier between New England and French Canada, writes John G. Garratt, four Indian chieftains were invited to London during the reign of Queen Anne.